Blog

 Hartford Workers Comp Home Health Care in SW Fort Worth/Burleson, TX

-Workers' compensation insurance is a state-regulated insurance program that provides medical benefits and wage replacement to employees who suffer work-related injuries or illnesses.
-In Texas, the workers' comp system is administered under the Texas Department of Insurance Division of Workers' Compensation.
-Employers purchase workers' comp insurance — often through carriers like The Hartford — to cover employees who are hurt on the job, regardless of who was at fault for the injury.
+Workers' compensation is a state-regulated insurance program that pays for medical treatment and a portion of lost wages when an employee is hurt on the job.
+In Texas, the program is administered under the Texas Department of Insurance Division of Workers' Compensation.
+Employers purchase workers' comp insurance — often through carriers like The Hartford — to cover employees injured at work, regardless of fault.

-When a covered employee sustains a serious injury — a back injury from heavy lifting, a fall from a ladder, a repetitive-motion injury, or a traumatic wound from industrial equipment — the medical benefits portion of workers' comp typically covers hospital care, surgery, rehabilitation, and follow-up treatment.
-What many injured workers and their families do not realize is that workers' comp medical benefits also extend to home health care when a treating physician determines that skilled nursing, wound management, physical therapy, or personal care assistance is medically necessary for recovery.
+When a covered employee suffers a serious injury — a back injury from heavy lifting, a fall from a ladder, a repetitive-motion injury, or a traumatic wound from industrial equipment — workers' comp typically covers hospital care, surgery, rehabilitation, and follow-up treatment.
+Many injured workers do not realize that workers' comp medical benefits also extend to home health care when a treating physician determines that skilled nursing, wound management, physical therapy, or personal care assistance is medically necessary for recovery.

-Home health care under workers' comp is not a separate benefit to apply for — it is part of the medical treatment benefit.
-When your authorized treating physician writes an order for home health services, the workers' comp carrier — in this case, The Hartford — reviews the order and authorizes services through a qualified home health provider.
-The key is working with a provider that is credentialed, accredited, and experienced in navigating the workers' comp authorization process.
+Home health care under workers' comp is not a separate benefit requiring a separate application.
+It is part of the medical treatment benefit.
+When your authorized treating physician writes a home health order, The Hartford reviews the order and authorizes services through a qualified provider.
+The key is working with an agency that is credentialed, accredited, and experienced with the Hartford workers' comp authorization process in Texas.

 About The Hartford and Workers' Compensation Coverage

 The Hartford Financial Services Group is one of the largest and most established workers' compensation insurance providers in the United States, with over 200 years of operating history.
 The Hartford offers workers' comp insurance to businesses of all sizes — from small business owners purchasing workers' compensation insurance for the first time to large regional employers with complex risk management needs.
-For small businesses, workers' compensation insurance from The Hartford typically covers medical expenses, lost wages, rehabilitation, and, when appropriate, home health care for injured employees.
+Workers' comp coverage from The Hartford typically includes medical expenses, lost wages, rehabilitation, and, when appropriate, home health care for injured employees.

 The Hartford manages workers' comp claims through a dedicated claims team and a network of authorized healthcare providers.
 In Texas, The Hartford operates under state workers' comp regulations and requires that all home health services be ordered by an authorized treating physician and pre-authorized by the assigned claims adjuster before services begin.
 Understanding this requirement — and knowing how to work within it — is essential to a smooth home health experience for injured workers in the Burleson and SW Fort Worth area.

 If you need to reach The Hartford's workers' comp claims department directly, the main customer service and claims line is 1-800-327-3636.
 Your claim paperwork will also include a direct number for your assigned adjuster.
-Having your claim number ready when you call will significantly speed up the authorization conversation.
+Have your claim number ready when you call — it will significantly speed up the authorization conversation.

 How The Hartford Authorizes Home Health Care in Texas

-The authorization process for Hartford workers' comp home health care in Texas generally follows these steps:
+The authorization process for Hartford workers' comp home health care in SW Fort Worth and Burleson generally follows these steps.

 Step 1 — Treating Physician Orders Home Health Care

-Your authorized treating physician — typically the doctor managing your workers' comp case — writes a home health order specifying the type of services needed (skilled nursing, wound care, physical therapy, personal care) and the frequency and duration of visits.
+Your authorized treating physician writes a home health order specifying the type of services needed — skilled nursing, wound care, physical therapy, or personal care — along with the frequency and duration of visits.
 This order is the foundation of the authorization request.

 Step 2 — Home Health Agency Submits Authorization Request

-BrightStar Care of Burleson contacts The Hartford adjuster assigned to your claim, submits the physician's order, and provides any additional clinical documentation required.
-Our clinical team handles this communication directly — injured workers and family members do not need to manage the back-and-forth with the insurance carrier.
+Our clinical and intake team contacts the Hartford adjuster assigned to your claim, submits the physician's order, and provides any additional clinical documentation required.
+Our team handles this communication directly.
+Injured workers and family members do not need to manage the back-and-forth with the insurance carrier.

 Step 3 — Hartford Adjuster Reviews and Authorizes